 The period of fifth generation: 1980-onwards.
-ULSI microprocessor based
+ULSI microprocessor based.

 Computers can be broadly classified by their speed and computing power.

-|3||Mini Computer||Multi-user computer system.
-Capable of supporting hundreds of users simultaneously.|
+|3||Mini Computer||It is a multi-user computer system, capable of supporting hundreds of users simultaneously.|

-|4||Main Frame||Multi-user computer system.
-Capable of supporting hundreds of users simultaneously.
+|4||Main Frame||It is a multi-user computer system, capable of supporting hundreds of users simultaneously.
 Software technology is different from minicomputer.|

-|5||Supercomputer||An extremely fast computer which can perform hundreds of millions of instructions per second.|
+|5||Supercomputer||It is an extremely fast computer, which can execute hundreds of millions of instructions per second.|

 |1||Take Input||The process of entering data and instructions into the computer system.|